gierens/yubipi/README.md

 For more info on the command line interface check the help with help with `-h/--help`.

+Also note that only one instance of the program can operate on one YubiKey at a time.

 ### API Mode
 To start the API server use the `-s/--server` argument:
 ```bash